Tenno Sho (Autumn) Preview, Tips, Runners & Trends

 Tenno Sho (Autumn) Jockey Statistics

-The leading jockey in the Tenno Sho (Autumn) over the last 10 renewals is Christophe-Patrice Lemaire, who has won the race five times, with those five winners coming from Rey De Oro (2018), Almond Eye (2019 & 2020) and Equinox (2022 & 2023).
+The leading jockey in the Tenno Sho (Autumn) over the last 10 renewals is Christophe-Patrice Lemaire, who has won the race six times, with those six winners coming from Rey De Oro (2018), Almond Eye (2019 & 2020), Equinox (2022 & 2023) and Masquerade Ball (2025).
 The only other jockey to have recorded multiple wins in the Tenno Sho (Autumn) is Yutaka Take (2 wins).
+There is one jockey who has not had the best of times in the Tenno Sho (Autumn); Yuga Kawada has ridden 10 runners in the race without recording any wins.

 Here are some of the top Tenno Sho (Autumn) jockey statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):